VideojogosLusofona/fdg_2023_website/docs/author-information.md

 ## Workshop, Panel and Competition Proposals

 FDG 2023 openly invites the community for the proposal of Workshops, Discussion Panels and Competitions relevant to the digital game community.
 For more information please refer to the [Tracks](tracks.md) section of the website.

 ## Submission Guidelines

 Papers should have a maximum of 10 pages, excluding references, reporting new research.
+Late-breaking short papers should have a maximum of 4 pages, **including** references.
 Papers need to be anonymized and submitted in the ACM SIGCONF version of the [ACM Primary Template] within their respective track using [EasyChair].

 Accepted papers will be included in the proceedings under the respective track submitted.
 When submitting, authors are requested to select the track that fits more closely to their submitted work.

 ### Paper Submission Deadlines